 - If you decide that you want a washing machine with a hot water valve, but can only find it on one of the cheap washing machines (most decent to quality washing machines are cold fill now) then it could be a false economy.
 Any savings made on energy could be wiped out by extra repair and maintenance costs or by lack of longevity.

-- Overall, more energy is saved nationwide with cold fill only washing machines.
+- Overall, more energy is saved nationwide with cold fill only washing machines as only the water needed by the washing machine is heated up

 The subject is more complex than you’d think but most people shouldn’t worry about not having a hot water valve in their washing machine and most people may indeed be better off without one.
 Although the majority of people may (according to manufacturers) be better off with a cold fill only machine I can see many examples where washing machines would probably be better with a hot valve.
 Utilising an already hot supply of water can be cheaper and speed up some wash cycles.
 However, because modern washing machines use very little water and it takes so long for most people’s hot water to actually run hot it needs a sophisticated washing machine to utilise it properly in all the different circumstances at people's homes.
 At this present time manufacturers aren’t concerned about doing this.